Are we right for your house?

 Homeowners that visit us usually talk about being in a lovely house but with either rotting, under-performing or cheap-looking windows and doors.
 Warmth, noise and security are the main areas of performance that people ask us about.
 We can discuss what is available in the marketplace and help you choose a new product which is going to satisfy your requirements, your property and any planning regulations.

-Read more about reduce your energy bills and and increasing the value of your home in our blogs.
+Read more about reducing your energy bills and increasing the value of your home in our blogs.

 What is the role of the surveyor?

 The surveyor’s job is to ensure that any installation is going to be structurally sound and compliant with any relevant regulations.
 The surveyor needs to understand the construction of the property and recognise potential problems associated with the removal of old fenestration plus the installation of new windows/doors.
 They will take into account any load-bearing requirements, access issues, electrical wiring, ventilation and much more.
 Our company surveyor, Lee Jarman, has been working with us for many years and is an expert in his field.